metacpan/metacpan-cpan-extracted/distros/I/IIIF/README.md

 # DESCRIPTION

-Package IIIF provides an implementation of [IIIF ImageAPI](https://iiif.io/api/image/3.0/) based on the [ImageMagick](https://www.imagemagick.org/) command line application.
+Package IIIF provides an implementation of [IIIF ImageAPI](https://iiif.io/api/image/3.0/) based on the [ImageMagick](https://www.imagemagick.org/) command line application: Requests to get a specific segment of an image are mapped to command line arguments of ImageMagick to perform the requested segment extraction.
+See ["EXAMPLES" in i3f](https://metacpan.org/pod/i3f#EXAMPLES) for examples.

 # FEATURES